About the course

 The Early Years Specialism is for you, if you are particularly interested in early learning and child development.
 The Early Years (EY) is a unique phase of education which involves framing first hand learning opportunities both inside and outdoors in relation the curriculum and children’s prior experiences.
 Your sessions will enable you to become familiar with the requirements and expectations of both the Early Years phase and Key Stage 1.
 You will come to recognise that Key Stage 1 is also a distinctive and important part of a child's educational experience.
 This is the time when children develop a curiosity to learn more, including engaging with reading, applying their mathematical knowledge and making sense of how the world works.
 We will enable you to lead learning so that you can improve outcomes for children.

 Keele and North Staffordshire Teacher Education co-ordinates recruitment across the partnership.
 Initially we review your UCAS Teacher Training application to ensure that you meet our entry requirements and that your personal statement reflects the capabilities and experiences that we are looking for.
-If your application meets these stringent criteria then you will be invited to a half day interview session which will take place in one of our partnership schools.
+If your application meets these stringent criteria then you will be invited to an interview day which will take place at Keele University then in one of our partnership schools.
 You will be hosted by both a member of the SCITT team and a senior school-based colleague.
 If you have applied for our SEND Pathway (see Blackfriars) then you will be interviewed within one of our special school settings.
-During this afternoon interview session you will be invited to teach a 15 minute learning sequence to a class that relates to your specialism.
+During the afternoon interview session you will be invited to teach a 15 minute learning sequence to a class that relates to your specialism.

 We recognise that this is a demanding process.
 It is one that involves considerable commitment from you.
 Our experience suggests that this rigorous process enables us to best match applicants to the places available.
 Ours is an intense, high quality programme and we need to both assure ourselves, and give you the confidence, that you are best placed to make the most of the opportunities that we have on offer.
 As a former trainee said 'The course gives you amazing learning opportunities.
 The staff really help you to gain an understanding of all aspects of teaching.
 Not just the teaching but with wider aspects of school life.'
 This is something that we pride ourselves in.